OpenSciViz/cloud/README.md

 # Cloudstack

-## Evaluation of cloudstack 4.0.0, 4.8.01, and 4.9.0 all-in-one deployment(s)
+## Evaluation of cloudstack 4.8.0, 4.8.0.1, and 4.9.0 all-in-one deployment(s)
-   Each evaluation performed with a single CentOS 6 host running all services, using a single KVM hypervisor.
+   Each evaluation is performed with a single CentOS 6 host running all services, using the KVM hypervisor.

 # Refs.